nrwl/nx/docs/shared/guides/nx-and-ts.md

 }
 ```

-Nx is still able to pick those up natively, so you can still run `nx build mylib` or `nx test mylib` and it would trigger the npm scripts.
+To run these scripts with Nx, use the same syntax as Nx executors. `nx build mylib` or `nx test mylib` will build or test your library, respectively.

 ## Publish your TypeScript packages to NPM

-Nx doesn’t provide an out of the box process for the publishing itself and leaves it to the developer to invoke the final command.
-The reason is that the actual publishing process can be very specific to your project and target you deploy to and might have a lot of custom pre-deployment setup (e.g. generating changelogs, determining semver etc.).
+Nx doesn’t provide an out of the box process for publishing and leaves it to the developer to invoke the final command.
+The reason for this is that the actual publishing process can be very specific to your project and target you deploy to and might have a lot of custom pre-deployment setup (e.g. generating changelogs, determining semver etc.).
 Make sure to check out our [community page](/community) as there are a lot of community provided packages integrating into the publishing process.

-However, integrating your custom publishing process with Nx can be pretty straightforward, especially with the help of Nx [run-commands](/executors/run-commands-builder) and [“Target Dependencies”](/configuration/projectjson#dependson).
+However, integrating your own custom publishing process with Nx can be very straightforward, especially with the help of Nx [run-commands](/executors/run-commands-builder) and [“Target Dependencies”](/configuration/projectjson#dependson).

 To add a new run-command to our project, we can leverage the `run-command` generator: